 A guide to the SSI web form details how to access and enter the required orthopaedic dataset

 SSI web form user guide

 Data can be submitted to the surveillance scheme here.

 Access to the web form is restricted to authorised staff members only.
 To request to be added to the authorised users list, please send an email to firstname.lastname@example.org, and include your NADEX ID (e.g. ab123456).

 HARP has developed an SSI training package specific to C-section surgery that includes a training booklet and a presentation for local training, complete with trainer notes.
 The training package can be used or adapted to cover SSI training around orthopaedic procedures.

 Further guidance around risk factors of SSIs and reducing these infections can be found at the following:

-Feedback of data collected via reports are monthly to hospitals themselves and published data on an annual basis at a Wales and hospital level (link to the Wales reports here).
+Feedback of data collected via reports are monthly to hospitals themselves and published data on an annual basis at a Wales and hospital level.
 Hospitals are able to view progress on their infection numbers / rates and compliance with the scheme on an NHS dashboard.